ideos/gloe/docs/source/getting-started/conditional-flows.md

 ## Understanding the Types

-Assume the below transformers and conditions:
+Take the following transformers and conditions:

 ```python
 condition1: Callable[[In], bool]